Details

 Ian Houston bought RAYBEL on the advice of Reuben Webb of F.A.
 Webb & Sons barge yard of Pin Mill, Suffolk.
 His brother, Albert Webb, had been one of the longer serving skippers and he knew the particular strength and good condition of the barge.
 When it became apparent that there was still freight delivery work available Ian Houston founded Raybel Charters and in May 1974 Raybel returned to trade under skipper Douglas Bridges.
 The work continued for two years with cargoes including wheat, starch, haricot beans, pitch, and flour.

-The project will be a key component of a new heritage tourism and leisure site at Lloyd Wharf on Milton Creek.
-This is a great opportunity to re-connect Sittingbourne with its maritime heritage – especially as a restoration has never been carried out at the town, despite its rich heritage in barge construction.
+A programme of volunteering, open days, creative workshops and archive research has run alongside the conservation work.
+The project has been a key component of a new heritage cultural and leisure site at Lloyd’s Wharf on Milton Creek, re-connecting Sittingbourne with its maritime heritage.
+This has been especially important as a restoration has never been carried out in the town, despite its rich heritage in barge construction.

 Significance